EddieEldridge/Zephyr/README.md

 Edward Eldridge (G00337490)

 ## Program
-The actual game to be developed is a fast-paced 2D sidescrolling platformer built in the Unity engine using C# scripts and hand-made assets.
+The actual game to be developed is a fast-paced 2D sidescrolling platformer built in the Unity engine using C# scripts.

 ## Design
 The program will be designed using the Unity editor along with Visual Studio.